osism/osism.github.io/docs/guides/configuration-guide/openstack/index.md

 DNS records pointing to the `kolla_external_vip_address` are created in advance.

 Additional configuration parameters to overwrite the public endpoints are added in the `environments/kolla/configuration.yml` file.
+If certain services are not used, they are removed.
+If other services are used, these are added (see the table above).

 ```yaml title="environments/kolla/configuration.yml"
 barbican_public_endpoint: https://barbican.services.a.regiocloud.tech